jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

     "expressjs",
     "coding",
   ]
-summary: "In this article you will learn what Node.js is, how to install and configure Node.js, and how to work with Node Package Manager."
+summary: "In this article you'll learn what Node.js is, how to install and configure Node.js, and how to work with Node Package Manager.
+You'll learn how to use modern ES Modules in a Node environment and how install and import Express.js into a JavaScript file."
 pillar: "full-stack-nodejs"
 pillarContent:
   image: ./media/nodejs_logo.png
   pillarTitle: "Building a Full Stack Node.js Application | The Step-by-Step JavaScript Developer's Guide"
   text: "<em>'Building a Full Stack Node.js Application - The Step-by-Step JavaScript Developer's Guide'</em> is an ongoing series on full stack Node.js web development.
 Each step in the series covers a variety of web development topics, including: back-end development, front-end development, best practices, useful libraries, design patterns, error handling, UI/UX design, and much more."
 image:
-  path: ./media/nodejs_logo.png
+  pathLarge: ./media/nodejs_logo_large.png
+  pathSmall: ./media/nodejs_logo_small.png
   alt: "Node.js logo"
   caption: 'Photo by <a href="https://nodejs.org/en/about/resources/"><em>Node.js</em></a>'
 ---